 When you’re looking for a non-traditional career path that pays well, consider a career as an airline pilot.
 Any flying skills gained while serving in the military or from attending flight school can help you get certified with an Airline Transport Pilot License (ATPL).
 With the license, you can earn flight hours with an airline or private company that needs pilots.

-Acquire It By: Taking a Flight Course at Your Local Airport
+Master It: Taking a Flight Course at Your Local Airport

 Many local airports offer classes to help people get up above the clouds.